ProfDrLuigi/Haxial-KDX/README.md

 # Haxial KDX Server / Client / Tracker

-Here I will describe the installation on a Linux system.
+Here I will describe the installation on a "modern" Linux system.
 For Windows and Mac you can directly start over (to the Documentation.pdf) and no extra installations are necessary.

 First clone the repo